 Tobacco use remains the leading cause of preventable death and disease in the United States and in Michigan.
 To address this enormous toll, the American Lung Association in Michigan calls for the following actions to be taken by our elected officials:

 - Pass state or local laws to increase the minimum age of sale for tobacco products to 21 in Michigan;

 - Increase funding for tobacco prevention and cessation programs; and

 - Match the tax on non-cigarette forms of tobacco like spit tobacco, cigars and hookah to the cigarette tax.

 The American Lung Association in Michigan worked with a diverse group of stakeholders to help cities in Michigan consider passing laws to increase the minimum age of sale for tobacco products to 21 often referred to as Tobacco 21 laws.
-In August 2016, Ann Arbor became the first city in Michigan to pass such a law.
+On Valentine's Day 2017, Genesee County, which includes the City of Flint, became the second community in Michigan to pass such a law.

-As we look ahead to 2017, the American Lung Association in Michigan will continue to work with a broad coalition of stakeholders to advocate for raising the tax on tobacco products, fully fund evidence-based tobacco prevention and cessation programs, and pass Tobacco 21 laws in Michigan's cities.
+As we look ahead to 2018, the American Lung Association in Michigan will continue to work with a broad coalition of stakeholders to advocate for raising the tax on tobacco products, fully fund evidence-based tobacco prevention and cessation programs, and pass a state Tobacco 21 law in Michigan.